BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Results

 \subsection{Self-Referential Fault Localization Results}

 We first evaluate the self-referential localization method on the LLaMA~3.2 3B model by injecting bit-flips into four critical blocks identified by GenBFA~\cite{GenBFA} (blocks 3, 5, 9, and 12).
-Fig.~\ref{fig:selfref-3b-loss} shows the resulting heatmaps of $\Delta\mathrm{Loss}$ across all blocks for the chosen scaling values.
-In each case, the corrupted block exhibits a distinctive asymmetric pattern: the loss sharply increases for $\alpha > 1$ and decreases for $\alpha < 1$, whereas non-faulty blocks show minimal or monotonic behavior.
+Fig.~\ref{fig:selfref-3b-loss} shows in each case, the corrupted block exhibits a distinctive asymmetric pattern: the loss sharply increases for $\alpha > 1$ and decreases for $\alpha < 1$, whereas non-faulty blocks show minimal or monotonic behavior.
 This strong contrast provides a clear signal for isolating the faulty block.

-To quantify this behavior, we compute the Block Sensitivity Score (BSS) for each block.
-As shown in Fig.~\ref{fig:selfref-3b-bss}, the corrupted block consistently achieves the highest BSS across all four injected faults, while non-faulty blocks remain comparatively low.
-This demonstrates that the BSS metric reliably highlights the corrupted block under residual scaling.
+For residual‑scaling based localization, we evaluate BitFlipScope using a validation subset of 256 MMLU examples per run.
+Empirically, we find that BSS ranking of blocks converges rapidly: with as few as 64 examples, the corrupted block attains the maximum BSS in all four tested injection sites, and increasing the batch to 256 or 512 samples further reduces variance but does not change the top‑ranked block.
+This suggests that reliable block identification can be achieved with relatively modest batches, keeping the overall cost dominated by a small number of forward passes rather than large‑scale dataset sweeps.

+To quantify this behavior, we compute the Block Sensitivity Score (BSS) for each block and leverage the robust sensitivity-based detection that computes a threshold, $\tau$ = 6.0 with a robust z-score which effectively detects the perturbed blocks(3, 5, 9 \& 12) shown in Fig.~\ref{fig:results}.
+For our experiments, we sweep $\alpha$ from 0.6 to 1.4 in steps of 0.1, leading to 256 forward passes for 32 blocks.
+However, the heatmaps in Fig.~\ref{fig:selfref-3b-loss} clearly indicate that if we restrict the sweep to either 0.6 and 1.4 or 0.7 and 1.3, only 64 forward passes are needed.
+For a trillion-parameter model such as GLaM \cite{glam}, which has 64–96 blocks, this corresponds to 132–192 forward passes, which is not computationally expensive.

+While later blocks (e.g., Block 12 in Fig.~\ref{fig:selfref-3b-loss}) exhibit smaller absolute $\Delta$Loss magnitudes than early blocks under the same $\alpha $‑sweep, BitFlipScope operates on normalized sensitivity scores rather than raw loss differences.
+In each injection, we compute per‑block BSS and then standardize scores using a robust normalization described in Section~\ref{sec:methodology}.
+This normalization removes global depth trends and ensures that even later‑depth faults with smaller absolute $\Delta$Loss still appear as statistically significant outliers relative to intact blocks.
+In all four injected faults, the corrupted block achieves the maximum robust z‑score, irrespective of depth.